 Health Guidelines

-We ask that you evaluate your own health before coming to campus.
-In order to attend the summit, please ensure the following:
+We ask that you evaluate your own health before coming to campus and stay at home if you are not feeling well.

 Questions about registration or housing?